 - Choose trash bins that are black or gray.

 - Place bins within 2 feet of each other to help people make the right choice

 - List or show common “no’s” on recycling bin–NO coffee cups, NO plastic bags, NO food/drink–to reduce contamination

 - Choose a recycling bin that has a restricted opening to prevent contamination

 - Remove any publicly accessible trash cans where you cannot supply a recycling bin that meets our requirements.
 (Restrooms are exempt from recycling bin requirement.)

 - Repurpose an existing trash can as a recycling bin.
 We’ll provide free labels and guidance on the best way to make it work.

 - Use our Grant Funding to pay for up to 50% of the cost of new qualifying bins.

-For more information these requirements, to get labels, or learn more about our grant funding opportunities, contact CSWD’s Business Outreach team.
+For more information about these requirements, to get labels, or learn more about our grant funding opportunities, contact CSWD’s Business Outreach team.